Basic Guzheng Plucking Technique – Bei Bei’s Guide

 Beginners might hear a noise before a note is plucked – the noise of the pick scraping against the string.
 This is normal and expected for a beginner and you can come back to solve this problem once you progress in other areas of the instrument.
 For the more intermediate players wishing to correct this issue you will need to work on not touching the string before you pluck it.
 This requires more control but if you work on this with the rudiments above your notes will sounds more pure.

 Another finger combination is the first finger and the thumb, which plays notes that are close together, like “Sol’ and ‘La’ , or ‘Sol’ and ‘Do’ , even ‘Sol’ and ‘Re’.
-Your thumb would play the ‘Sol’ notes and first finger would play the lower notes
+Your thumb would play the ‘Sol’ notes and index finger would play the lower-pitched note.

 Once you have worked on the right hand move to the left.
 Go through the same process of isolating each finger to get the correct movement and technique, and move through different note combinations when practicing.